ArvindRajendran/BAAM/README.md

 * Dr. Ruben de Pauw
 * Dr. Adolfo M. Avila

-## DISCLAIMER
+## LICENSE
+Copyright (C) 2019 Arvind Rajendran

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-The software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
-The authors do not take any responsibility for correctness or completeness of the software provided.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.